G.I.R.L.S. ROCK SACRAMENTO

 What was your first concert?
 Olivia Newton-John at the old "Echo" Arena.
 1981!
 John Travolta joined her onstage as a surprise guest.

-Who is your favorite female-identifying musician?
+Who is your favorite woman-identifying musician?
 If I had to choose only one, I would pick Olivia Newton-John.
 Her music got me through the toughest times in my youth.
 I purchased nearly all of her vinyl back in the day.
 I love what she stands for, and how compassionate she is about animals and the environment.

 What empowers you?
 That I have finally bodied self love and self respect.
 Setting boundaries has empowered me to shut out the negative noise in my head, recognize my own worth and go for what glows me up.